TD-Dan/Sunwai/mo lisu (extended set)/KOPITA.md

 Proverb:: *Pi ro Kopita o pi ro oum ko.* = "The cycle of reproduction is the cycle of all life."

-Proverb:: *Kopita o no koan, hi kan o ata.* = "Reproduction is not (the same as) intimacy, but they can meet/occur together."
+Proverb:: *Kopita o no koan, kas kan o ata.* = "Reproduction is not (the same as) intimacy, but they can meet/occur together."